| opening

 ways to include humor, sentiment, and realism.
 The stock characters appeared

-His later works also revealed his respect for the middle and lower classes
+later works also revealed his respect for the middle and lower classes and

-and particularly women. his respect is most clearly illustrated in one
+particularly women. his respect is most clearly illustrated in one of his most

-much of his writing.
-This, combined with government reform, would plunge
+of his writing.
+This, combined with government reform, would plunge Carlo Goldoni

 ACT ONE